-- A. If the grievance is not resolved at Step IV, the grievant may elect to submit the grievance to a hearing before a State of California Administrative Law Judge ("ALJ").
+- A. If the grievance is not resolved at Step IV, the grievant may elect to submit the grievance to binding arbitration.
 The grievant shall submit written notice of said election within fifteen (15) working days of receipt of the Step IV response.
-Thereafter, the parties shall jointly request the California Office of Administrative Hearing assign an ALJ to the hearing. - B. The ALJ shall hold a hearing on the issue submitted, or as determined by the ALJ if the parties have not mutually agreed upon the issue, and render a written decision.
-The conduct of the hearing shall be governed by the California Administrative Procedures Act. - C. Decisions of ALJs on matters properly before them shall be advisory to the General Manager.
-No ALJ shall entertain, hear, decide, or make recommendations on any dispute unless the grievant is an employee in a unit represented by the POA and unless such dispute falls within the definition of a grievance as set forth in Section 15.1. - D. Proposals to add to or change these Terms or written agreements or addenda supplementary hereto may not be heard under this Step V procedure.
-No proposal to modify, amend or terminate these Terms nor any matter or subject arising out of or in connection with such proposal, may be referred to a hearing under this Section.
-No ALJ shall have the power to amend or modify these Terms or written agreements or addenda supplementary hereto or to establish any new terms or conditions of employment. - E. All complaints involving or concerning the payment of compensation shall be initially filed in writing with the General Manager at Step IV.
-Only compensation complaints which allege that employees are not being compensated in accordance with the provisions of these Terms shall be considered as grievances. - When either party claims a matter is not subject to this step V hearing procedure, that issue of subject matter jurisdiction shall first be decided by the ALJ without regard to the merits of the grievance.
-If the issue is held to be subject to hearing under this procedure, the ALJ may, at the request of either party, be recessed for up to for up to five (5) working days to determine if the grievance can be resolved.
-If it cannot, the hearing proceedings shall be resumed and the ALJ shall hear and issue an advisory written decision proposing a resolution of the grievance on the merits. - G. The parties agree that any and all costs associated with a hearing procedure, including but not limited to such items as court reporters, transcripts and the ALJ's fee shall be divided equally between the District and the POA.
+Thereafter, the parties shall jointly request the California State Mediation and Conciliation Service (SMCS) to provide a list of seven (7) persons qualified to act as arbitrators.
+Absent the parties reaching a stipulation as to an arbitrator, the parties shall meet as soon as practical to select the arbitrator.
+The right to strike the first name shall be determined by lot and the parties shall alternatively strike one name from the list until only one name remains, and that person shall serve as the arbitrator. - B. The arbitrator shall hold a hearing on the issue submitted, or as determined by the arbitrator if the parties have not mutually agreed upon the issue and render a written decision.
+The conduct of the arbitration proceedings shall be governed by California Code of Civil Procedure Section 1280 et seq. - C. Decisions of arbitrators on matters properly before them shall be final and binding on the parties hereto, to the extent permitted by law.
+No arbitrator shall entertain, hear, decide, or make recommendations on any dispute unless the grievant is an employee in a unit represented by the POA and unless such dispute falls within the definition of a grievance as set forth in Section 15.1. - D. Proposals to add to or change this Memorandum of Understanding or written agreements or addenda supplementary hereto shall not be arbitrable and no proposal to modify, amend or terminate this Memorandum of Understanding nor any matter or subject arising out of or in connection with such proposal, may be referred to arbitration under this Section.
+No arbitrator shall have the power to amend or modify this Memorandum of Understanding or written agreements or addenda supplementary hereto or to establish any new terms or conditions of employment. - E. All complaints involving or concerning the payment of compensation shall be initially filed in writing with the General Manager at Step IV.
+Only compensation complaints which allege that employees are not being compensated in accordance with the provisions of the Memorandum of Understanding shall be considered as grievances. - F. Where either party claims a matter is not subject to the arbitration provisions of the Memorandum of Understanding, the issue of arbitrability shall first be decided by the arbitrator without regard to the merits of the grievance.
+If the issue is held to be arbitrable, the arbitration may, at the request of either party, be recessed for up to five (5) working days to determine if the grievance can be resolved.
+If it cannot, the arbitration proceedings shall be resumed and the arbitrator shall hear and resolve the issue on the merits. - G. The parties agree that any and all costs associated with arbitration, including but not limited to such items as court reporters, transcripts and the arbitrator's fee shall be divided equally between the District and the Association.
 Each party shall bear their own cost of representation.